mlabs-haskell/cardano-open-oracle-protocol/README.md

 garbageCollect: Collected $CERT UTxOs from @CertV using $CERT-RDMR tokens
 ```

-This is where [Certificate redeemer wallets](coop-docs/02-plutus-protocol.md#certificate-redeemer) come into play as they hold the tokens that the the verifying Plutus script checks when validating the consumption of its outputs.
+This is where [Certificate redeemer wallets](coop-docs/02-plutus-protocol.md#certificate-redeemer) come into play as they hold the tokens that the verifying Plutus script checks when validating the consumption of its outputs.

 ```sh
 coop-get-state